Kids Deserve St George’s: children’s cancer services consultation

 This follows a national service specification in 2021, which sets out how children’s cancer services should be on the same site as a Paediatric Intensive Care Unit (PICU) and other specialised children’s services.

-St George’s has been part of the current Principal Treatment Centre, alongside the Royal Marsden Hospital, for more than 25 years and our children’s services are rated Outstanding by the CQC.
+St George’s has been part of the current Principal Treatment Centre, alongside The Royal Marsden NHS Foundation Trust, for more than 25 years and our children’s services are rated Outstanding by the CQC.

 We are the only site in south London that has an existing relationship with and already delivers paediatric oncology care with our partners, The Royal Marsden.